| Rugby

 fitness training - Periodization

-is the key to exercise and it is used by every professional athlete
+Periodization is the key to exercise and it is used by every professional

-yet almost no one outside of this circle has heard of it.
-The science
+athlete, yet almost no one outside of this circle has heard of it.

-of periodization was developed in the USSR and former eastern block
+The science of periodization was developed in the USSR and former

-countries as a system to design training programmes for their athletes.
+Eastern Block countries as a system to design training programmes

 The

-one who has embarked on an exercise routine and enjoyed it at first
+you are some one who has embarked on an exercise routine and enjoyed

-but found you eventually became bored as you stopped making improvements
+it at first but found you became bored eventually as you stopped

-you have seen exactly why periodization is needed.
+making improvements, you have seen exactly why periodization is

 Periodization